sacmwg/draft-ietf-sacm-coswid/draft-ietf-sacm-coswid.md

 represents.
 This could happen if, for example, a patch is distributed that has a link reference that does not cover all the various software releases it can patch.
-A newer CoSWID tag for that patch can be generated and the tag-version value incremented to indicate that the data is updated.
+A newer CoSWID tag for that patch can be generated and the tag-version value incremented to indicate that the data has been updated.

 - corpus (label 8): A boolean value that indicates if the tag identifies and describes an installable software component in its pre-installation state.
 Installable software includes a installation package or installer for a software component, a software update, or a patch.
 If the CoSWID tag represents installable software, the corpus item MUST be set to "true".
 If not provided the default value MUST be considered "false".